-The highlight was spending the 4th at Stephanie March’s with Erik, his parents and sister, Tracy Morgan, and Joy Summers, feasting and relaxing to the point of drowsiness, except for maniacal laughing, which is good for digestion and staying awake.
+The highlight was spending the 4th at Stephanie March’s with Tracy Morgan and Joy Summers, feasting and relaxing to the point of drowsiness, except for maniacal laughing, which is good for digestion and staying awake.

 Joy brought her adorable children and we borrowed some of their magic.
 Stephanie’s hospitalitarian children are always gracious and if I ever owned a restaurant – which I won’t – I would hire them immediately.

-To kick off the weekend, I had a flipping incredible meal at Saint Dinette with lovely Amanda Paa of Heartbeet Kitchen and our fellas Brian and Erik.
+To kick off the weekend, I had a flipping incredible meal at Saint Dinette with lovely Amanda Paa of Heartbeet Kitchen.
 Please tell me that you’ve eaten there, it’s divine, thank you.
 The menu changes often and is a delightful expression of Chef Adam Eaton’s interests and talent.
 Adam’s Instagram account is a must-follow, not just because Erik is (stunningly) taking the photos, but because you ache for the food to jump out of your phone and into your mouth.
 (Most of the dishes are GF naturally and they’re happy to leave bread or croutons off where applicable.
 Follow my Instagram restaurant meals and ordering tips at #freshtartpicks.)